jonbakerlab/caries-associated-virome/Supplemental-Methods/supplemental-methods.md

 **Authors: Jonah Tang and Jonathon L. Baker**

 This document catalogues the scripts and computational methods used in "The salivary virome during childhood dental caries".
 Saliva samples were collected from individuals as detailed in a previous study by our group, Baker et al. 2021 (PMID: 33239396).
 While the previous study examined metagenomics of these samples with a primarily bacterial focus, this study examined the oral virome and its relationship to caries, the bacteriome, and host immunological markers.
 This study also identified novel viral taxa.
 The raw sequencing reads of the oral metagenomes and are available on NCBI with accession numbers PRJNA478018 and SRP151559.
 The bacterial genomes assembled from those reads  are available on NCBI under the accession number PRJNA624185.
-The 53 vMAGs representing novel vOTUs rated as either ‘complete’ or ‘high-quality’ by CheckV are available on NCBI with the accession number XXX.
+The 35 vMAGs representing novel vOTUs rated as either ‘complete’ or ‘high-quality’ by CheckV are available on NCBI with the accession number *XXX*.

 ## Abstract
 While many studies have examined the bacterial taxa associated with dental caries, the most common chronic infectious disease globally, little is known about the caries-associated virome.
 In this study, the salivary viromes of 21 children with severe caries (>2 dentin lesions) and 23 children with healthy dentition were examined.
 2,485 viral metagenome-assembled genomes (vMAGs) were identified, binned, and quantified from the metagenomic assemblies.
-These vMAGs were mostly phage, and represented 1,547 unique species-level vOTUs, 247 of which appear to be novel.
-The metagenomes were also queried for all 3,835 unique species-level vOTUs of DNA viruses with a human host on NCBI Virus, however all but Human betaherpesvirus 7 were at very low abundance in the saliva.
-The oral viromes of the children with caries exhibited significantly different beta diversity compared to the oral virome of the children with healthy dentition; several vOTUs predicted to infect Pauljensenia and Neisseria were strongly correlated with health, and two vOTUs predicted to infect Saccharibacteria and Prevotella histicola, respectively, were correlated with caries.
+These vMAGs were mostly phage, and represented 1,865 unique species-level viral operational taxonomic units (vOTUs), 478 of which appear to be novel.
+The metagenomes were also queried for all 3,858 unique species-level vOTUs of DNA viruses with a human host on NCBI Virus, however all but *Human betaherpesvirus 7* were at very low abundance in the saliva.
+The oral viromes of the children with caries exhibited significantly different beta diversity compared to the oral virome of the children with healthy dentition; several vOTUs predicted to infect *Haemophilus* and *Neisseria* were strongly correlated with health, and a few vOTUs predicted to infect Saccharibacteria and *Veillonella* were correlated with caries.
 Co-occurrence analysis indicated that phage typically co-occurred with both their predicted hosts and with bacteria that were themselves associated with the same disease status.
-Overall, this study provided the sequences of 53 complete or nearly complete novel oral phages and illustrated the significance of the oral virome in the context of dental caries, which has been largely overlooked.
+Overall, this study provided the sequences of 35 complete or nearly complete novel oral phages and illustrated the potential significance of the oral virome in the context of dental caries, which has been largely overlooked.
 This work represents an important step towards the identification and study of phage therapy candidates which treat or prevent caries pathogenesis.

 ## ViWrap

-Metagenomic assemblies were first processed with [ViWrap](https://github.com/AnantharamanLab/ViWrap) v1.3.0, a comprehensive tool for identification, binning, quality analysis, taxonomic precdiction, and host prediction of vMAGs.
+Metagenomic assemblies were first processed with [ViWrap](https://github.com/AnantharamanLab/ViWrap) v1.3.0, a comprehensive tool for identification, binning, quality analysis, taxonomic prediction, and host prediction of vMAGs.
 Each sample was processed with the following arguments:

 ```sh
 conda run -p ViWrap_conda_environments/ViWrap ViWrap/ViWrap run \